11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 This lens is just what you need to get that perfect shot of your couple’s first kiss on the altar!

-A focal length of 35mm functions perfectly for capturing eye contact and close-ups with good detail—especially when working in cramped quarters such as long-distance worship spaces.
+A focal length of 35mm perfectly captures eye contact and close-ups with good detail—especially when working in cramped quarters such as long-distance worship spaces.

-And at f/1.4, this lens can be used for photographing low-light scenarios like receptions after dark with ease.
+At f/1.4, this lens can easily photograph low-light scenarios like receptions after dark.

 This prime lens is your best companion for wedding photography, and you’ll love what it can do to capture moments creatively.

-If you want gorgeous photos without breaking the bank or taking up lots of room in your bag, then this is most definitely the camera.
+This is the camera if you want gorgeous photos without breaking the bank or taking up much room in your bag.

 It’s a quintessential lens to have in your wedding photographer’s bag!